novelmartis/novelmartis.github.io/projects.md

 [//]: # (Project with Peelen)

 <div class="p_post">
-  <h3 class="p_post_h">The neural underpinnings of feature-based attention in the human brain</h3>
+  <h3 class="p_post_h">Spatially-global attention to body silhouettes in the human brain</h3>
   <b>With:</b> <a href="https://scholar.google.nl/citations?user=IX0uaEQAAAAJ&hl=en&oi=ao">Marius Peelen</a><br>
-  <b>Motivation:</b> <a href="https://doi.org/10.1016/j.cub.2004.04.028">Feature-similarity gain modulation (FSGM)</a> has been proposed as a candidate for neural modulations underlying feature-based attention.
-Our <a href="https://arxiv.org/abs/1903.10446">previous work</a> suggests that when attending to objects, FSGM might not be optimal in early visual areas.
-We are investigating if this suggestion holds true in the case of the human brain, with an fMRI experiment. <br>
+  <b>Summary:</b> If high-level visual features (e.g. shape) can be prioritised (attended) in a spatially-global fashion is unclear.
+We found attentional gain modulation of the fMRI representations of body silhouettes in high-level visual cortex, even though those silhouttes were presented in task-irrelevant locations. <br>
-  <b>Comments:</b> fMRI acquisition and analysis completed.
-Paper being written.
+  <b>Comments:</b> <a href = "https://www.youtube.com/watch?v=lfK4oOH0AAE">NMC'3.0 talk</a>, paper being written.
 </div>

 [//]: # (Project with Gen and Peelen)